 With the constant increase in visitation parking near beaches and other popular destinations parking has become difficult with no parking spots available after 10:00 am many days.
 This results in people parking illegally.
 Illegal parking damages trees, shrubbery and creates erosion.

 Please consider taking a taxi to your destination to reduce the stress on natural resources.
 Always remember to schedule the taxi to come back for you at the end of the day.

 St John Taxi Association phone number is 340-693-7530.

 Going to the beach or for a hike?
 Pack up your water and lunch using refillable water containers and washable storage containers.
 Remember every bottle or food container brought on the island goes in the landfill.
 Our islands are small so don't fill them up!

-Most of our stores sell water bottles which you can use to remember your days in paradise when you get home.
+Most of our stores sell water bottles which you can use to remember your days in Virgin Islands National Park when you get home.
 "Single use water bottles take over 1,000 years to bio-degrade!"
-According to huffintonpost.com Eighty percent of the water bottles we buy end up in landfills, the absolute worst place for them to be.
+According to huffingtonpost.com Eighty percent of the water bottles we buy end up in landfills, the absolute worst place for them to be.
 That means roughly for every 10 bottles we drink, only two end up in the recycle bin.